chronogeran/emu-coop/README.md

 This directory contains some Lua scripts that, when loaded by a compliant emulator such as snes9x-rr or FCEUX, can synchronize emulator state over the internet (allowing "cooperative" playthroughs of single-player games).

-Each game you want to use this with requires a "mode" file in the modes/ directory.
-Currently included are modes for Link to the Past, the Link to the Past "Randomizer", Zelda 1, Super Metroid, and Crystalis. **WARNING: Modes are PROGRAMS, like a .exe file.
+Each game you want to use this with requires a "mode" file in the modes/ directory. **WARNING: Modes are PROGRAMS, like a .exe file.
 Do not install a mode file unless it came from someone you know and trust.**

 To run, run coop.lua.
 To run with additional debug messages (more verbose errors, and visibility for every message sent) run debug.lua instead.

+## Supported Emulators

+**Imporant: This is built to run with a fork of BizHawk.
+[Download it here.](https://github.com/chronogeran/BizHawk)**

+Please note that not every core in BizHawk is supported.
+Use the indicated core when playing the given console.

+Currently supported emulators/consoles:
+* BizHawk
+	* NES: NesHawk
+	* DS: melonDS
+	* PSX: Octoshock
+* FCEUXWin32 (NES)
+* snes9x-rr (SNES)

 ## Author / License

-These files were written by <<andi.m.mcclure@gmail.com>>.
+This is Chronogeran's fork of emu-coop.
+The original was written by
+<<andi.m.mcclure@gmail.com>>.
 The "tloz_" modes (Zelda 1) were written by megmacAttack.

 Big thanks to:
 * The LTTP Randomizer team, esp.
 Mike Trethewey, Zarby89 and Karkat, for information